Verma314/Parser-Experiment/README.md

 * jackson-annotations
 * jackson-databind

-(This is if you're not using Maven, Eclipse etc. If you are, I guess you could just add names and versions of these files to your POM file, and it will set them up for you;)
+(This is if you're not using Maven.
+If you are, I guess you could just add names and versions of these files to your POM file, and it will set them up for you;)

 ### Step 2
 [Skip this step if you use Maven]